Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 What is far more concerning is the appearance of this caliber of performance among unaffiliated, seemingly otherwise ordinary youths.
 We have learned that nearly every member of HEAT was just such a standout in their own youths, and that common factor may be the single biggest reason they are able to perform at such extreme levels.
 Within the team it is immediately obvious who had those abilities in youth, and who did not.

 Growing up with such remarkable ability has not been easy for any of them, and even today the challenges can be significant.
-For young athletes competing merely a few years ago, such as HEAT operator “Gonzo,” their path took immense personal sacrifice.
-“I always had to fight my appetite, work out hard and long every day to keep in calorie deficit or I’d grow overnight!”
+For young athletes competing merely a few years ago, such as HEAT operator "Gonzo," their path took immense personal sacrifice.
+"I always had to fight my appetite, work out hard and long every day to keep in calorie deficit or I’d grow overnight!"

 In Gonzo’s case, heavyweight was the highest division open to him during his wrestling career, which meant he had to remain below two hundred and eighty-five pounds.
-“State champion three years in a row!
-But I finally had to give up after my junior season.”
-His weight shot up “like a rocket” after that.
-He enlisted prior to his eighteenth birthday, weighing in at “around four hundred pounds.”
-On arrival to Cimbrean he weighed in at a floor-bending, alarmingly lean six eighty-five with “thirty-plus inch arms.”
+"State champion three years in a row!
+But I finally had to give up after my junior season."
+His weight shot up "like a rocket" after that.
+He enlisted prior to his eighteenth birthday, weighing in at "around four hundred pounds."
+On arrival to Cimbrean he weighed in at a floor-bending, alarmingly lean six eighty-five with "thirty-plus inch arms."
 He has since grown considerably in size and in weight.

-He will not say exactly how much, apparently because his precise capabilities “are sort of classified,” but he claims it is “four digits” now, as it is for everyone in the so-called “Beef Club,” the HEAT’s informal gathering of the most extreme athletes to be found in or out of the team.
-Even his immense size is modest among this group; he states that the ambassador, visually the superior man yet does not seem much bigger than Gonzo in person - they are the same height - is now “several” times heavier and “hugely, stupidly stronger.”
+He will not say exactly how much, apparently because his precise capabilities "are sort of classified," but he claims it is "four digits" now, as it is for everyone in the so-called "Beef Club," the HEAT’s informal gathering of the most extreme athletes to be found in or out of the team.
+Even his immense size is modest among this group; he states that the ambassador, visually the superior man yet does not seem much bigger than Gonzo in person - they are the same height - is now "several" times heavier and "hugely, stupidly stronger."

-“I have broken fingers and knuckles punching him,” Gonzo noted.
-“He’s something special.”
+"I have broken fingers and knuckles punching him," Gonzo noted.
+"He’s something special."
 A useful skill, considering the rough-and-tumble nature of the Ten’Gewek.

-As to what Gonzo’s classmates thought of his remarkable strength: “they all thought I was ‘roided out of my mind.
-But I’d never even smoked a joint!”
+As to what Gonzo’s classmates thought of his remarkable strength: "they all thought I was ‘roided out of my mind.
+But I’d never even smoked a joint!"

-He is of course under medically supervised training now as a full member of HEAT, but even in the lead-up to his career he insists he was drug-free. “[The] first time I ever used a [performance-enhancing drug] was sort of late in the HEAT pipeline, and even then that was just to deal with the wear and tear.
-They really beat the hell out of you, [you know]?”
+He is of course under medically supervised training now as a full member of HEAT, but even in the lead-up to his career he insists he was drug-free. "[The] first time I ever used a [performance-enhancing drug] was sort of late in the HEAT pipeline, and even then that was just to deal with the wear and tear.
+They really beat the hell out of you, [you know]?"

 Allegations (or at least suspicions) of drug use follow these extraordinary people all their lives.
 Despite his own immense superhuman physique, Joshua insists he has never taken a performance-enhancing drug of any kind.
-“I mean, I use creatine like any good athlete these days, and maybe some pre-workout...but no. I mean, ‘roids couldn’t *do* this, so why bother?”
+"I mean, I use creatine like any good athlete these days, and maybe some pre-workout...but no. I mean, ‘roids couldn’t *do* this, so why bother?"

 Indeed, rigorous testing has followed Joshua and others like him since their early years.
 He accepts it as a burden he must carry, and opines about what it must be like to compete without suspicion.
-“All I wanna do is wrestle and run track,” is as far as he will comment.
+"All I wanna do is wrestle and run track," is as far as he will comment.

 The problem, of course, is not limited to young males.
 [For simplicity’s sake, we refer to sex instead of gender, to avoid confusion among the many tangled rules across federations - ed.]
 Remarkable young females have also made their mark.
 According to research they are just as common, yet for many reasons they are far less likely to take advantage.
 Those that do have an even more difficult time in competition, needing to play against males instead of other females, and they often handily dominate their opponents.
 This has caused social friction and remains a major point of contention among concerned parents and an often divided public.

 Sport federations around the world have struggled with how to accommodate these still quite rare but undeniably able athletes.
 For example, most federations are consolidating around heavily-regulated super-heavyweight and unlimited weight classes, where that is a relevant classification.
 The problem of how to incorporate such exceptionally performing young athletes into national and international competition remains an open debate.

 For his part, Joshua is currently ranked second in his state under their new unlimited weight class, and hopes to wrestle his way to the top at an upcoming meet.
-“It’d be great!
+"It’d be great!
 Might help win a place with Ohio State.
-Or not.”
+Or not."
 Win or lose, there will surely be a loud, awe-struck crowd.

 He shrugged his mountainous shoulders and opined that, while the venerable wrestling powerhouse has a super-heavyweight class these days, he’s over three hundred pounds too heavy for that, with no real chance of cutting down; it would mean losing almost half his weight, just as his body is desperate to grow stronger, swifter, and harder.
 Worse, like nearly every young man in his giant-sized shoes, he has great difficulty maintaining any fat reserves on his body, and must eat almost constantly to avoid growing dangerously lean.
-“Maybe they’ll go unlimited too, but their head coach ain’t so sure about guys like me, yet.”
+"Maybe they’ll go unlimited too, but their head coach ain’t so sure about guys like me, yet."

 He doesn’t blame them.
 Joshua is among the rarest of the rare.
-Bouts between these young warriors draw impressive crowds, who enthuse about their “lightweight” speed, endurance, and aggression, combined with the spectacle of their superhuman physiques, their sheer strength, and their “floor-shaking” size.
+Bouts between these young warriors draw impressive crowds, who enthuse about their "lightweight" speed, endurance, and aggression, combined with the spectacle of their superhuman physiques, their sheer strength, and their "floor-shaking" size.
 Bouts have been known to routinely run out the clock without any pause in the action; matches like that are a sure-fire way to sell many tickets.
 Yet, the long-term health consequences for such extremely capable athletes is far from known.
 Nevertheless, that young men and women like him exist at all is both a testament to human ability, and raises deeply unsettling questions which may prove to have highly consequential answers.

 Finally, possibly the most confounding part of this new reality might be that many who seem as if they should manifest these abilities...do not.
 It is clearly a heritable set of traits, and many in such families are inclined to excel in one way or another.
-However, if they do not take to sport at a young age, these “runts,” for lack of a more succinct description, seem unable to develop such incredible physicality later in life.
+However, if they do not take to sport at a young age, these "runts," for lack of a more succinct description, seem unable to develop such incredible physicality later in life.
 Nearly all appear to be in astoundingly good health for what may seem like little effort, but none of them ever develop such floor-bending physicality.

 They do, statistically speaking, tend to excel in other fields.
 This leaves open the question of just how deep the abilities of these new supermen and superwomen truly go.

 For the moment, there are no good answers.
 However, with the known history of alien influence, the existence of the Hierarchy, the astounding developments among the Gao, and many other concerning factors, there will certainly be no lack of questions, or speculation.

 For many of these supermen, their lives will be quietly exceptional.
-With some care they can “pass” as normal folk, and many choose to do so.
+With some care they can "pass" as normal folk, and many choose to do so.
 For the most extreme examples like Joshua, that may not be possible.
 He is already considering enlisting to gain some measure of anonymity - HEAT members are all known by callsign, if at all - and feels there are few options for men like him.

-“What else can I do?
+"What else can I do?
 People think they want to be famous, but they haven’t tried it!
 I’m *sick* of the way everyone gossips about me.
 When I wrestle, or run, I have fans, right?
 That feels *good!* But as soon as that’s over it’s back to the same.
-It sounds really nice to sort of fade away, you know?”
+It sounds really nice to sort of fade away, you know?"

 Others, like Julian Etsicitty, have embraced their celebrity to advance their goals, if at first reluctantly.
-“It brings attention to things people need to pay attention to,” he stated.
-“I’ve got a bit of an ego too, so I’ve learned to enjoy some parts of it.
+"It brings attention to things people need to pay attention to," he stated.
+"I’ve got a bit of an ego too, so I’ve learned to enjoy some parts of it.
 The modeling, for example.
-All for good causes…” He grins in unmistakably proud and *definitely* masculine sort of grin, then pauses to consider.
-“But, yeah.
+All for good causes…" He grins in unmistakably proud and *definitely* masculine sort of grin, then pauses to consider.
+"But, yeah.
 It’s not been perfectly easy.
-I have full-time security, after all.”
+I have full-time security, after all."

 Indeed, Ambassador Etsicitty and his family have now several times survived assassination attempts, though only two are publicly known incidents.
-He won’t say much about the other occasions, except to say, ominously, “they won’t threaten anyone ever again.”
+He won’t say much about the other occasions, except to say, ominously, "they won’t threaten anyone ever again."

 But what of the rest?
 How do they navigate a world filled with the comparatively meek and increasingly frightened?
 Is it fair to fear them for how they were born?
 Is it fair to pretend it doesn’t matter?